-To kick off International Education Week, the Institute of International Education (IIE) released its 70th Open Doors Report, outlining international student mobility trends in the United States during the 2018/19 academic year.
-The report indicated that there was a 0.05% increase in the total number of international students in the U.S. in 2018/19, 52% of whom were pursuing degrees or completing optional practical training (OPT) in science, technology, engineering, or mathematics (STEM).
+To kick off International Education Week, the Institute of International Education (IIE) released its 70th Open Doors Report, which outlines international student mobility trends in the United States during the 2018/19 academic year.
+The report indicates that there was a 0.05% increase in the total number of international students in the U.S. in 2018/19, 52% of which pursued degrees or completed optional practical training (OPT) in science, technology, engineering, or mathematics (STEM).

 This shift has been some time in the making.
-The population of Chinese students pursuing degrees or completing OPT in math and computer science in the U.S. has increased by 58.7% over the last four years, compared to a 12.5% drop in the number of Chinese students of business.
-Meanwhile, the number of Indian students of math and computer science has increased by 22.5% during the last four academic years, compared to a 13.5% uptick in the number of engineering students.
+The population of Chinese students pursuing degrees or completing OPT in math and computer science in the U.S. has grown by 58.7% over the last four years, compared to a 12.5% drop in the number of Chinese students of business.
+Simultaneously, the number of Indian students of math and computer science has increased by 22.5%, compared to a 13.5% uptick in the number of engineering students.

 Overall, the number of international students who come to the U.S. for math and computer science programs increased by 44% between 2017/18 and 2018/19.
 In the same period, the total number of international students of business and management fell by 9%.

-The trends revealed in the 2019 Open Doors Report exist not only in the context of an increasingly technology-driven world, but that of an American immigration policy that allows international students of STEM to live and work in the U.S. for two years longer than peers pursuing other subjects.
-Math and computer science programs’ increased popularity among international students suggests, then, that those who leave their home countries to study in the U.S. do so for the employment opportunities they anticipate after graduation.
+The trends revealed in the 2019 Open Doors Report exist not only in the context of an increasingly technology-driven world, but also that of an American immigration policy that allows international STEM students to work in the U.S. two years longer than peers pursuing other subjects.
+Math and computer science programs’ increased popularity among international students suggests, then, that those who leave their home countries to study at American universities do so in anticipation of opportunities for post-graduate employment.

-In terms of American higher education, this shift serves as a guidepost for universities that have encountered difficulty enrolling international student cohorts at a time when global perceptions of the U.S. as a welcoming study destination have taken a hit.
-Such institutions may grow their international populations through increased recruitment efforts for their STEM programs—specifically, math and computer science.
-Likewise, the U.S. may affirm its place as the world’s top study destination by redoubling its efforts to open its doors to international students interested in STEM subjects.
+In terms of American higher education, this shift serves as a guidepost for the many universities that face difficulty enrolling international student cohorts at a time when global perceptions of the U.S. as a welcoming study destination have taken a hit.
+Such institutions may grow their international populations by increasing recruitment efforts for their math and computer science programs and redesigning their business programs to focus on analytics and technology.
+Likewise, the U.S. may well affirm its place as the world’s top study destination by redoubling its efforts to open its doors to international students interested in STEM subjects.

 Author: JP Deering